Ultimeit/PalDefender/docs/en/Commands/index.md

     ??? success "/iwantplayerlist"
         **Syntax:** `/iwantplayerlist`

-        **Description:** Displays a list of all players currently online.
-Useful for users who want to see a player list in-game.
+        **Description:** Enables the in-game player list overlay, allowing you to view every player's UserId and Player UID when you press ESC.
+Useful for server admins and players who want to see detailed player information directly in the game interface.

         **Arguments:**
         - None